Booking a cruise from the US this summer? Here's what you need to know

 There's hope on the horizon for travelers who've been waiting to set sail on a cruise from the United States.

-A handful of sailings from US ports are slated to embark within the next month, nearly 15 months after a no-sail order from the US Centers for Disease and Control and Prevention brought cruises to a halt.
+Sailings on numerous cruise lines are slated to embark from US ports within the next month, nearly 15 months after a no-sail order from the US Centers for Disease and Control and Prevention brought cruises to a halt.

 Most ships are still awaiting CDC approval to sail.
 Since October of last year, the agency has issued a series of evolving requirements and guidelines in the form of a Conditional Sailing Order.

+However, a lawsuit challenging that order from Florida Gov. Ron DeSantis is still unresolved.
+The two sides failed to reach an agreement in mediation, DeSantis' office said Thursday.

-In the past month, as US vaccination rates have climbed, those requirements have increasingly granted more latitude to ships where the majority of passengers and crew -- 95% in both cases -- are fully vaccinated.
+In the past month, as US vaccination rates have climbed, the CDC requirements have increasingly granted more latitude to ships where the majority of passengers and crew -- 95% in both cases -- are fully vaccinated.

 Summer sailings with vaccination requirements, which many cruise lines have started to announce, are expected to bring some normalcy to upcoming cruises.